raspberrychris/cryptotravellers/content/blog/trezor-model-t-review.md

 +++
 ## What is the Trezor Model T?

-The **Trezor Model T** is a cryptocurrency hardware wallet, which means that it stores your private keys offline and in an encrypted environment.
-It's built with modern security standards, and can be used to store Bitcoin (BTC), Litecoin (LTC), Ethereum, Ethereum Classic (ETC), Zcash, Bitcoin Gold, Nem, Dash and 1000+ other cryptocurrencies.
+**The Trezor Model T is a cryptocurrency hardware wallet, which means that it stores your private keys offline and in an encrypted environment.**

+It's built with cutting edge security standards, and can be used to store Bitcoin (BTC), Litecoin (LTC), Ethereum, Ethereum Classic (ETC), Zcash, Bitcoin Gold, Nem, Dash and over 1000+ other cryptocurrencies.
 The Trezor Model T has many advantages over other hardware wallets: firstly, it's easy to use, secure, mobile-friendly and the user interface is very intuitive - so you don't need any prior knowledge of cryptography or coding to use this device.

 ![trezor-model-t-review](/uploads/t2.jpg)